 - Diagnosis: Artificial Intelligence and medical diagnosis are not two such distant fields: AI, in fact, can help us do a CT scan in 20 seconds.
 The Policlinico Universitario Campus Bio-Medico in Rome has purchased an Artificial Intelligence system from China, which has been used so far in hospitals in Wuhan.

-This system allows analyzing in 20 seconds the images obtained from the lung scan and understand if it is CoronaVirus pneumonia.
+This system allows analyzing in 20 seconds the images obtained from the lung scan and understanding if it is CoronaVirus pneumonia.
 Campus Bio-Medico has made this system available to all Italian hospitals, allowing them to send a digital image of the patient's CT scans to their team and get feedback from the AI system.

 Similar tools analyze data (in this case, images) and then generate input capable of assisting human-made diagnoses by catching signs of disease.